A parent-led community initiative

 We started as a parent committee at one NYC independent school.
 We quickly realized every school in our network was grappling with the same questions — and most were navigating them alone, without data, without coordination, and without the leverage that comes from numbers.

-So we built Techlaration: a shared space to compare notes, benchmark where our schools actually stand, help hold each other and our schools accountable, and work together toward the right balance for our kids.
+So we built Techlaration: a shared space to compare notes, benchmark where our schools actually stand, help hold this conversation together — families and educators alike — and work toward the right balance for our kids.

 We're not against technology.
 We use it too.
 But there's a meaningful difference between technology that connects us and technology that colonizes us.